nxtlo/exhub/README.md

 ## Background

-This will be a simple get and post api using httpoison for Github
+This will be a simple get api using httpoison for Github

 ## Installation